PiotrG1996/IoT_HX711/README.md

 </p>
 </br>

-To achieve the correct calibration of all sensors, four measurements were done with the following weights: 20g, 50g, 100g, 200g and one without.
+To achieve the correct calibration of all sensors, four measurements were done with the following weights: 20g, 50g, 100g, 200g, and one without.
 Based on the results of signal values, the graph with the table was created.
-All average values from individual sensor were insert into the formula shown beneath.
+All average values from the individual sensors inserted into the formula shown beneath.
 Every linearized function was calculated by the following mathematical formula:
 The linearized function (1) represents an equation of a straight defined by a calibrated sensor.
-At the moment variables a and b are unknown.
+At the moment variables, a and b are unknown.

 <p align="center">
   <img width="560" height="600" src="img/calculations.png">